ccoutant/dwarf-locations/chapter2-diffs.md

 operation), and the result is a new composite location with the single piece `A`.</span>

-  [This third rule may not in fact be necessary.
-It covers the case where a DWARF5 piece expression left multiple items on the stack.]
+  <span class="add">*[This third rule may not in fact be necessary.
+It covers the case
+  where a DWARF5 piece expression left multiple items on the stack.]*</span>

 ## <span class="add">3.12 Offset Operations [NEW]</span>